 So I put together this guide to tell you all about this grand saloon.
 In it, you’ll discover what it’s like, the best nights to go, and most importantly – how to get in!

-First, let’s get something straight – The Barbershop is a real barbershop!
-So if you want to get a cut, beard trim, or shave, you can schedule a service during the day.
+First, let’s get something straight – The Barbershop is a real barber shop.
+So, if you want a cut, beard trim, or shave, you can schedule a service during the day.

-The Barbershop Vegas is a smaller, more intimate venue but still offers table service reservations.
-As far as the music goes, the bands like to play mostly rock songs – unless you’re coming on a country or karaoke night.
+As far as the music goes, the bands play mostly rock – unless you’re coming on a country or karaoke night.
 But no matter when you go, the dance floor in this place is always packed.

 see inside: Surprise show from Bruno Mars & Anderson Paak